yuhkulele/X-Ray-Pneumonia-Image-Classification/README.md

 Our next model was a baseline model using a Convolutional Neural Network(CNN).
 We created a basic CNN with only dense layers.
 Compared to the dummy model, the baseline model was substantially better, with an accuracy of 89% and a recall of 90%.

+## VGG19

+To create a comparison model, we used VGG19, a pretuned model with 19 layers in it, to analyze the data set.
+We used both the base VGG19 layer and with added layers for transfer learning.
+The VGG19 model performed extremely well, with both an accuracy and recall of over 97%, giving us a strong comparison model for our CNN modeling.

 ## Further CNN Models and Results